yuchenakaleslie/yuchenakaleslie.github.io/_projects/5_project.md

 category: collaboration
 ---

-This an ungoing collaboration work with Isterre UGA.
+This an ungoing collaboration work with Isterre UGA, to propose an environment-informed approach to probabilistically detect the potential structural damage.
+Several environmental factors, shown below and three vibrational modes are considered in this anlysis.
+Each mode is associated with its natural frequancy $\omega$ and damping ratio.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">